JAPANESE POLITICAL SYSTEM

 The Prime Minister is chosen for a term of four years, although the political turbulence of the Japanese system is such that he often does not serve a full term.
 He must win a majority in the Diet in a single signed ballot.
 If the two houses cannot reach agreement, the decision of the House of Representatives always prevails.
 The official residence of the Prime Minister is called the Kantei (a new building was opened in 2002).

 In 2012, Shinzo Abe of the Liberal Democratic Party became Japan's seventh Prime Minister in six years, but he went on to serve almost eight years, making him the longest-serving Prime Minister in post-war Japan.
 In September 2020, he resigned for health reasons and was succeeded by his long-time ally Yoshihide Suga.
 He only lasted a year.
-The current Prime Minister is Fumio Kishida, a former foreign minister with a reputation as a consensus builder.
+The next Prime Minister, Fumio Kishida, served for three years.
+Since October 2024, the Prime Minister has been Shigeru Ishiba.

 The Prime Minister choses his Cabinet which is limited by a constitutional amendment of 2001 to an additional 14 regular members with the possibility of three special members.
 At least half of the Cabinet must be members of the Diet.